ThomasMertes/seed7/src/read_me.txt

                      handler function to catch a SIGALRM signal.
                      Only one #define of AWAIT_WITH_xxx is
                      allowed.

+  WITH_SQL: Defined when SQL should be supported.

+  USE_TERMINFO: Defined when the console should be used with
+                terminfo.
+Only one #define of USE_TERMxxx is allowed.

+  USE_TERMCAP: Defined when the console should be used with
+               termcap.
+Only one #define of USE_TERMxxx is allowed.

+  SIGNAL_HANDLER_CAN_DO_IO: Defined when I/O in signal handlers
+                            works.

+  CONSOLE_WCHAR: Defined when the console uses wide characters.

+  CONSOLE_UTF8: Defined when the console uses UTF-8 characters.

   OS_STRI_WCHAR: Defined when the system calls (os_...) use
                  wide characters (type wchar_t) for string